anteater/anteater/docs/travis_ci.rst

 *Note:*

-Should you be using another language other then python (for example ruby), you can use `matrix:include`, for example
+Should you be using another language other then python (for example ruby), you can use `matrix:include`, for example::.

     matrix:
       include: